omegavic01/IPR_Repo/README.md

 ---------------------

 -   Input File: DDI\_to\_IPR.xlsx
--   Template File: MASTER \- Report by percent template.xlsx
+-   Template File: MASTER \- Report by percent template.xlsx (IPR has template)
 -   Output File: MASTER \- Report by percent.xlsx

 Summary:  Very simple script that takes an input file and a template file.